 If you are in a situation to duplicate the Google Cloud Virtual Machine, then here is how you can do it.

-This is two steps process.
-First where you create a snapshot and next you use that snapshot to create a VM instance.
+snapshot, and next, you use that snapshot to create a VM instance.

 You can do this while VM is running.
 This will ensure you don’t have any

 Go to VM instances under Computer Engine Click on Snapshots at the left navigation

-It will take few seconds (based on the disk size), and you will get a confirmation on completion.
+It will take a few seconds (based on the disk size), and you will get a confirmation on completion.
 You can see the newly created snapshot in the list.

 Go inside the snapshot from the list and click “Create Instance.”

 Enter the new instance details

 Note: Google will not show you the existing VM instance configuration like CPU/Memory, so you got to ensure they are at your needs level.

-- Click create once you have changed the configuration settings
+Click create once you have changed the configuration settings.

-To confirm the VM is cloned with the data, log into newly created VM and verify.
+To confirm the VM is cloned with the data, log into newly created VM, and verify.

 I found this is the quickest way to ensure VM on Google Cloud Platform is

 If you are interested in learning GCP, then I would recommend taking this